wp-plugins/slickr-flickr/readme.txt

 == Changelog ==

-= 2.3.2 =
+= 2.3.3 = Fixed phpFlickr custom caching bug

-* Fixed phpFlickr error by setting CURLOPT_SSL_VERIFYPEER to false - this affected the display of photosets
+= 2.3.2 = Fixed phpFlickr error by setting CURLOPT_SSL_VERIFYPEER to false - this affected the display of photosets

 = 2.3 =
 * Updated for WordPress 4.1